Book cover The 13 steps to mentalism by Tony Corinda

 8: Been threatened with divorce for pestering your significant other to start a two person telepathy act with you.

-9: Wrapped up in your nan’s curtains and started a chat show for the dearly departed.
+9: Wrapped up in your nan’s curtains and hosted a chat show for the dearly departed.

 10: Learnt some mega cool tricks with playing cards and ESP cards.